outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

   ### Joke

-    - definition:

-      - attributes:

-        - extreme difference:
+    #### Definition

+      ##### Attributes

+        I. difference

           - silliness (extreme difference in realism)

-            - lack of logic
+            - lack of logic (unconnected assumptions, jumping to conclusions, logical fallacies)

-            - lack of probability
+            - lack of probability (categorizing highly unrealistic assertions as fact, categorizing facts as opinions, categorizing product reviews as terrorism)

-            - lack of knowledge
+            - lack of knowledge (implying such a huge lack of information that its silly)

           - surprise

             - subversion of expectations (diverging vectors)

             - alternate meanings (alternate routes)

           - relevance (circular or other shapes of intersections)

-        - layers (multiple combinations of other attributes in joke)
+        II. layers (multiple combinations of other attributes in joke)

-      - rules:
+        III. point (implication of joke)

+          - a joke can have an underlying point, such as "not all stereotypes are true", or "applying the idea of stereotypes to a dog is funny because dogs cant choose their behavior so the idea of them having stereotypes to overcome is comical"

+      ##### Rules

         - must be tied to reality in some way
         - must have some nonzero non-real ratio
         - must have at least one identifying joke attribute (difference attributes (silliness, surprise, relevance), or another joke attribute) with non-standard value different from a normal sentence

+      ##### Types

+        - topic (any object forming expectations, such as social group dynamics, norms, religious tenets, assumptions, stereotypes, roles, etc)
+        - style (meta-humor, comedian's comedy, dark humor, sarcasm, high brow, raunchy)
+        - attribute (contextual, political, self-aware, self-referential, fourth-wall breaking, joke commentary)

     - common joke components/functions: